Skip to main content

 What is Insurance in Blackjack

-In case that the dealer gets a blackjack when the hidden card is revealed, the insurance bet wins and you are paid according to the payout the respective casino offers.
-It can differ from one place to another, however, it is very easy to find it as it is usually displayed on the blackjack table.
+If the dealer gets a blackjack when the hidden card is revealed, the insurance bet wins and you are paid according to the payout the respective casino offers.
+It can differ from one place to another; however, it is usually displayed on the blackjack table.
 The standard payout for insurance is 2:1 and for blackjack – 3:2.
-If the dealer doesn’t get blackjack, you lose the side bet and the outcome of your hand will be determined as usual, taking into account its total value and the cards of the dealer.
+If the dealer does not get blackjack, you lose the side bet and the outcome of your hand will be determined as usual, taking into account its total value and the dealer’s cards.

 How to Take Insurance

-It should be noted that this move is available for only a limited period of time, with the dealer announcing “Insurance closed” whne the time is up.
+It should be noted that this option is available for only a limited period of time, with the dealer announcing “Insurance closed” when the time is up.
 As already mentioned, you have the chance to take insurance even when you play blackjack online.
-In such cases, all of the players on the virtual table are asked whether they want to take insurance.
-This way, you have the opportunity to either make this move or decline it which makes the game identical to its land-based counterpart.
+In such cases, all players at the virtual table are asked whether they want to take insurance.
+This gives you the opportunity either to make the move or decline it, making the game almost identical to its land-based counterpart.

 When to Take Insurance

-Blackjack fans who play according to the basic strategy should never take insurance as the side bet has a negative expectation value in the long run.
-In addition, your odds of winning the insurance bet are lower than the casino odds.
-By taking advantage of the insurance bet, you further stack the odds in favor of the house.
-In a single-deck blackjack, the house edge increases to 5.88% if you go for insurance.
+Blackjack fans who play according to basic strategy should never take insurance, as the side bet has a negative expectation value in the long run.
+In addition, your odds of winning the insurance bet are lower than the casino’s odds.
+By taking insurance, you further stack the odds in favor of the house.
+In a single-deck game of blackjack, the house edge increases to 5.88% if you go for insurance.

-The situation does not improve if you play multi-deck blackjack and you take Insurance.
+The situation does not improve if you play multi-deck blackjack and take insurance.
 Variations using between 4 and 8 decks will nudge the house edge even higher, surpassing 7%.
-So, why take insurance and increase the advantage of the house when you can play according to the basic strategy and reduce the casino’s advantage to under 1%?
+So, why take insurance and increase the house advantage when you can follow basic strategy and reduce the casino’s edge to under 1%?

 Let us assume that you insure your hand and the dealer gets blackjack.
-Then, you lose your original wager and win the insurance bet.
-As we already mentioned above, to make this side bet, you have to make another wager that costs half of your original stake.
-Having in mind that the payout for winning an insurance bet is 2:1, you simply break even rather than winning or losing anything.
-On the other hand, if the dealer has no blackjack, you lose the insurance bet and continue playing with your hand.
+You lose your original wager but win the insurance bet.
+As already mentioned, to make this side bet, you must place another wager that costs half of your original stake.
+Bearing in mind that the payout for winning an insurance bet is 2:1, you simply break even rather than winning anything.
+On the other hand, if the dealer has no blackjack, you lose the insurance bet and continue playing your hand.
 However, there is no guarantee that the outcome of the round will be positive for you.

-The insurance bet has proven to be advantageous only for card counters as they can determine the ratio of high-value cards to low-value ones.
+The insurance bet has proven to be advantageous only for card counters, as they can determine the ratio of high-value cards to low-value ones.
 Keeping track of the cards enables them to get a general idea of the remaining cards in the deck.
-If the pack is rich in 10s, then it is a good idea to take insurance as the dealer’s chances of getting a blackjack are high enough.
-In fact, the insurance bet is considered to be one of the biggest benefits for players who know how to apply card counting systems correctly.
+If the pack is rich in 10s, then it is a good idea to take insurance because the dealer’s chances of getting a blackjack are high enough.
+In fact, the insurance bet is considered to be one of the biggest benefits for players who know how to apply card-counting systems correctly.
 It is recommended to take insurance when the true count exceeds three.

 Taking Even-Money on Blackjacks

-Even though it may sound quite reasonable to some blackjack fans, the reality is quite different.
-If you get a blackjack and the dealer’s up card is an ace, then the casino might offer you an even-money payout.
-Rookie players will most likely get confused in such situations and we cannot blame them for that.
-The even-money payout is a disguised insurance bet.
+Even though it may sound reasonable to some blackjack fans, the reality is quite different.
+If you get a blackjack and the dealer’s up card is an ace, the casino might offer you an even-money payout.
+Rookie players will most likely get confused in such situations, and we cannot blame them for that.
+The even-money payout is simply a disguised insurance bet.

 However, there are some differences between the insurance bet and the even-money payout.
-While the former is available when the dealer’s face up card is an ace, the latter is offered only when the player is holding a blackjack.
-In addition, if players accept the even-money payout, they will receive the even-money payout before the dealer checks for a blackjack.
-But why is the even-money payout very similar to taking insurance?
+While the former is available when the dealer’s face-up card is an ace, the latter is offered only when the player is holding a blackjack.
+In addition, if players accept the even-money payout, they will receive it before the dealer checks for blackjack.
+But why is the even-money payout so similar to taking insurance?

-For example, your original wager is $20, and you have a natural.
+For example, your original wager is $20 and you have a natural.
 The dealer’s up card is an ace, and you decide to take insurance.
-Then, you have to stake $10 more.
-If the dealer indeed has a blackjack, you will only win $20, leaving you with no payout for your blackjack.
-If we have the same situation, but you decide not to take insurance, the game results in a tie or “push” and nobody wins or loses.
-The last scenario is having a blackjack against the dealer’s ace, with the game ending with the dealer showing a hand different than a blackjack.
-If you decide to take insurance in that case, you lose your $10 side bet, but you win $30 for getting a blackjack.
+You must therefore stake $10 more.
+If the dealer indeed has a blackjack, you will win only $20, leaving you with no additional payout for your blackjack.
+If we have the same situation but you decide not to take insurance, the game results in a tie, or “push” and nobody wins or loses.
+The last scenario is having a blackjack against the dealer’s ace, with the game ending after the dealer shows a hand different from a blackjack.
+If you decide to take insurance in that case, you lose your $10 side bet but win $30 for getting a blackjack.
 In other words, your net winnings amount to $20.

 Judging by the example above, we can conclude that the insurance bet and the even-money payout offer identical returns, allowing players to break even at best.
 That said, some players believe that taking insurance will save them from leaving the casino empty-handed if multiple blackjack hands end up in a tie.
 The obvious counterargument to that claim is missing the 3:2 blackjack payout if the dealer does not hold a blackjack.